CliMA/ClimaCoupler.jl/docs/design-doc/regridding/README.md

 # **Regridding & redistribution**
-Regridding (or remapping or interpolation) in the coupler ensures that different component models can communicate fields with each other with a minimal loss of information or field properties.
-These properties include:
+Regridding (or remapping or interpolation) in the coupler ensures that different component models can communicate information (fluxes, states, parameters) with each other with a minimal loss of accuracy at the highest possible speed.

+Depending on the regridded variable, several properties may need to be satisfied:
 - conservation = no loss of field mass (e.g. mass, energy)
 - consistency = no spurious maxima/minima in data (e.g. mass, energy)
 - monotonicity = no spurious sign changes (e.g. mass, energy)